ItzMeJP/local_perception_welding_xweld/README.md

 	voxel_grid_filter:
 	  leaf_sizes: [0.0005, 0.0005, 0.0005]
 	```
 6.  **cropbox**: Cropbox parameters to define the point region of interest.
 The cropbox is define by the [goal](#goal)   parameter _acquistion_distance_ in run-time.
 However, some parameters are necessary to be configured in load time.
-Check [this](#Convention) to  rame ID norm information.
+Check [this](#Convention) to  frame ID norm information.
 	```
 	cropbox:
 	  enable: TRUE # active the cropbox